ybalkind/davidklaing.github.io/notes/the-machine-stops.md

 ---

 E.M.
 Forster's short story *[The Machine Stops](https://www.goodreads.com/book/show/4711854-the-machine-stops)*, published in 1909, gives an eerily prescient account of life in the time of the COVID-19 pandemic.
-It's a short read—about an hour—but it's packed with passages that made my jaw drop for how specifically they describe our situation.
+It takes about an hour to read, but it's packed with passages that made my jaw drop for how specifically they describe our situation.
 Much like a Black Mirror episode, it imagines taking aspects of modern life taken to the extreme.
 But unlike a Black Mirror episode, it was written over a hundred years ago.
 It's hard not to wonder whether *The Machine Stops* will become more and more prophetic in years to come.
 What, exactly, does Forster predict?
 And how have those predictions turned out so far?

-## Forster predicts self-isolation.
+## Self-isolation.

 The story takes place in a world where everyone lives in the Machine, a massive underground human beehive that offers protection from the toxic air on the Earth's surface.
 Every person lives alone in a hexagonal room through which the Machine provides their every need: food, entertainment, medical care, and the ability to communicate with others via video chats.
 People spend their days giving and attending virtual lectures; the more upstanding citizens of the world are above all concerned with producing "ideas".